 - The KOSAP Solar RBF Facility (KES 1.2 Billion): The Facility will compensate solar service providers (SSPs) for initial, ongoing incremental, and opportunity costs associated with expansion of operations within the 14 counties.
 The Facilities Manager hereby invites interested and eligible companies or consortiums to express their interest to participate in Round 2 of the Facility.

 - The KOSAP Clean Cooking Solutions (CCS) RBF Facility (KES 500 Million) seeks to establish sustainable supply chains to catalyze the sale of 150,000 higher-tier cookstoves and cleaner cooking fuels by offering results-based incentives to private sector companies operating in West Pokot, Turkana, Marsabit, Samburu, Isiolo, Kwale, Kilifi, and Taita-Taveta.
 Eligible cookstoves should have laboratory test results and comply to relevant Kenyan regulations and standards.
 Technologies to be considered include biomass-based stoves, LPG stoves, biogas stoves, ethanol-fueled stoves and electric cookers.
-The Facilities Manager hereby invites manufacturers of clean cookstoves to express their interest in having their technologies evaluated for participation.
+The Facilities Manager will soon launch the call for proposals from manufacturers to submit their clean cooking technologies to be evaluated.

 For information on eligible products and companies please visit: https://kosap-fm.org/facilities.
 In case of any queries, contact the Facilities Manager via firstname.lastname@example.org or call phone number 0718 130909/ 0784130909.

 Note: The Debt Facility REMAINS OPEN AT ALL TIMES for proposals and receives loan applications on an ongoing basis.